 The Book of Kings

-The fifth section, ‘The Book of Kings’, is a prelude to the sections devoted to Islamic Iran.
+The fifth section in Epic Iran, ‘The Book of Kings’, is a prelude to the sections devoted to Islamic Iran.
 It shows how Iran’s long history before the coming of Islam was understood in later centuries – primarily through the Shahnameh, or Book of Kings, which is considered by many as the world’s greatest epic poem, completed by the Iranian poet Firdowsi around 1010.
 Combining myth, legend, and history, this national poem of Greater Iran provides a widely honoured and therefore powerful version of events, defining Iran and its long history in the minds of its people.
 Consisting of more than 50,000 rhyming couplets and is considered the longest poem ever written by a single author.
 The book begins with the creation of the world, continues with an evocation of the legendary kings and then, after Iskander (Alexander the Great), with a historiography of the dynasties up to the arrival of Islam.
 Its popularity grew from the 14th century onwards and continues today.
 The exhibition features a series of elaborate illustrated manuscripts and folios depicting scenes from a Shahnameh (on loan from The Sarikhani Collection) and other folios from British Library, among others.

-The Arab Conquest
+The Arab Conquest in Epic Iran

 The section ‘Change of Faith’ explores the place of Islam in Iranian culture in the millennium and more that followed the Arab conquest of the area in the mid-7th century.
 The 1500s saw the rise of Safavid Empire, a dynasty that ruled over Persia from 1501 to 1736, and the start of their rule is often considered the beginning of modern Iranian history.
 The Safavid dynasty had its origin in the Safavid order of Sufism, which was established in the city of Ardabil in the Azerbaijan region and introduced the Shia faith to the population.
 The first rule, Shah Ismai’l (1501-24), proclaimed himself a descendent of Ali via the seventh Shi’ite imam, and was duly accorded divine status by his Turkomen followers.
 Under Shah Abbas (1587-1629), Iran became a multicultural and modern state with the country entering a period of extraordinary growth and splendour in architecture, the arts, and literature.
 His new capital, Isfahan, was planned with a great avenue, a central square, gardens and pavilions, as well as a dedicated commercial sector and a state bazaar.

-The Qur’an is also explored in this theme with the text in Arabic that forms the basis of Islam – as well as the role of the Arabic language in Iran after the conquest.
+The Qur’an is also explored in this theme, in Epic Iran, with the text in Arabic that forms the basis of Islam – as well as the role of the Arabic language in Iran after the conquest.
 Arabic became the common language of intellectual life in the country, while the art of calligraphy in the Arabic script became highly developed and an important element in Iranian design.
 The section also looks at how conversion to Islam gave Iranians a new understanding of history focused on the Prophet Muhammad and his immediate successors.
 Disputes over the events of this period lie at the heart of the split between Sunnis and Shi’ites, and they took on great significance from the early 1500s, when the Imami form of Shi’ism became the country’s official religion.
 A number of exquisite Qur’ans and manuscript illuminations feature, alongside a prayer rug, battle and parade armour, a celestial globe, and the magnificent 15th-century Horoscope of Iskandar Sultan, on loan from the Wellcome Collection.

 Charting the rise of Persian poetry, ‘Literary Excellence’ reveals how, from the 10th century onwards, Persian written in the Arabic script emerged as a literary language in the royal courts of eastern Iran.
 Royal patronage meant manuscripts were incredibly refined and poetry became part of the visual arts because of the use of poetic inscriptions, which appeared on items including ceramics, metalwork, and even carpets.
 The V&A’s Salting Carpet includes verses by Hafiz in its border, whilst a bottle and bowl from the 12th century, decorated in lustre pigments, feature poetry in Persian.
 Much was also written in praise of rulers, with poetry finding its visual counterparts in art representing royal power.

-Featuring rich material from the 13th century onwards, the section on ‘Royal Patronage’ demonstrates how Iranian traditions of kingship were reborn after Islam, with the return of royal customs like robes of honour, the creation of lavish art and architecture, and an insight into internationalism as a two-way exchange.
+Epic Iran features rich material from the 13th century onwards, the section on ‘Royal Patronage’ demonstrates how Iranian traditions of kingship were reborn after Islam, with the return of royal customs like robes of honour, the creation of lavish art and architecture, and an insight into internationalism as a two-way exchange.
 Recreating the splendour of Isfahan, three 10-metre-long paintings that replicate tile work patterns from the city’s domes are suspended in arcs from the ceiling to suggest a dome interior.
 These are displayed alongside an AV (audio/visual) projection that uses the paintings to re-construct the appearance of the full dome.
 Technical architectural drawings from the 19th century and a selection of tiles complementing the paintings, and the section looks at how Iran took on influences from the wider world – from China and Europe in particular – as is apparent, for example, from the development of blue-and-white ceramics.
 Important Iranian objects that have been in Britain for three centuries also feature, including the Buccleuch Sanguszko Carpet and two oil paintings (on loan from Her Majesty The Queen, the Royal Collection).

 The Qajar Dynasty